A Semi-Parametric Torus-to-Torus Regression Model with Geometric Loss: Application to Cyclone Data: Simulation

 \section{Simulation}

 This section presents a comprehensive simulation analysis to assess the efficacy of the proposed torus-to-torus regression model.
 The study analyzes the model with varied parameter specifications over three distinct sample sizes \((n)\) to evaluate its robustness and performance.
 We examine \(n = 50\) to investigate small-sample behavior, \(n = 150\) for moderate sample size impacts, and \(n = 500\) to analyze large-sample performance.

-To illustrate that the angular error in the proposed regression model is independent of the distribution selection, we utilize two separate angular error distributions: the von Mises sine model and the von Mises cosine model.
+To illustrate that the angular error in the proposed regression model is independent of the distribution function, we utilize two separate angular error distributions, the von Mises sine model, and the von Mises cosine model.
 The von Mises sine model was introduced by \cite{singh2002probabilistic} with the probability density function